filamentgroup/X-rayHTML/README.md

 </div>
 ```

+The second demo uses the plugin’s “create” event to bolt on the [Prism.js](http://prismjs.com) syntax highlighter, the third demo uses [ZeroClipboard](https://github.com/jonrohan/ZeroClipboard) for a quick “copy” button, and the last demo uses both.

 ## TODO:
 * Shouldn’t require that second “snippet” wrapper.

-The second demo uses the plugin’s “create” event to bolt on the [Prism.js](http://prismjs.com) syntax highlighter.
-A little clunky at the moment.